mmtrebuchet/bpreveal/doc/text/breakingChanges.rst

 1. The :py:mod:`predictToBigwig<bpreveal.predictToBigwig>` script now averages the values in overlapping regions instead of taking the leftmost base.
    This may result in small changes in generated bigwigs.
-2. In order to accomodate the adaptive loss algorithm (:doc:`countsLossReweighting`), some of the layer names in transformation models were changed.
+2. In order to accommodate the adaptive loss algorithm (:doc:`countsLossReweighting`), some of the layer names in transformation models were changed.
 If you were depending on these layer names, I'm curious to know how you got yourself in that situation.